chrisl8/node-pololumaestro/Readme.md

 });
 ```

+You may add a third parameter to the instance declaration to limit the messages sent to the console:
+`var maestro = new PololuMaestro("COM17", 115200, false);`
+This sets "debug" messages to not display, cleaning up the console output quite a bit.

 ## Version history

+ * Node Serialport was updated to the latest version.
+ * Winston was removed because the existing version had security vulnerabilities, and the new version was not a drop in replacement.
+ * A simple `debug` parameter was added to quiet debug logging to the console.

 ### v3.0.0
  * Breaking change - the callback for PololuMaestro#find now takes arguments `error, maestro` to be more inline with node conventions